The Main Details is

-Cue, Intro and Segue markers.
-Item Type Cart Artist Artists Interpret
+and Segue markers are set.
+Item Type ID / Cart Artist Artists Interpret

 FileName